thecolorblue/beetpress/README.md

     $ open http://localhost:3030

-### GitHub API rate limit

-GitHub [rate limits](http://developer.github.com/v3/#rate-limiting) unauthenticated requests to its public API to 60 requests per hour per IP.
-This should be enough for just playing with the sample app, but if you pull it down and start developing off it you may run up against the rate limit.

-**You've been warned.** Your best bet may be to alter the project to read from your favorite RESTful API.

 ## Getting Started With Rendr

 It's worthwhile to read the first [blog post](http://nerds.airbnb.com/weve-launched-our-first-nodejs-app-to-product), which has some background on Rendr and its *raison d'être*.